wongkaishen/Foodpicker/README.md

 3. **Submit a Restaurant:** Click "Add Restaurant" and enter details or select a location on the map.
 4. **Admin Approval:** Submitted restaurants will be reviewed by an admin before appearing on the map.

+## Project Structure

+- `foodpicker/`: Core Django project files, including settings, URLs, and WSGI configuration.
+- `restaurant/`: Contains the main app logic, including models, views, forms, and templates.
+- `database/`: Includes SQL files for database setup and backups.
+- `static/`: Static assets such as CSS, JavaScript, and images.
+- `templates/`: HTML templates for the application.
+- `env/`: Virtual environment directory (not included in the repository).

 ## Technologies Used

-- Django (Python)
+- **Backend:** Django (Python)
+- **Frontend:** JavaScript, Leaflet.js, HTML, CSS
-- PostgreSQL
+- **Database:** PostgreSQL
-- JavaScript (AJAX, Leaflet.js for maps)
-- OpenStreetMap & Nominatim API
+- **APIs:** OpenStreetMap & Nominatim API

+## Contributing

+Contributions are welcome!
+Please follow these steps:
+1. Fork the repository.
+2. Create a new branch for your feature or bugfix.
+3. Commit your changes and push to your fork.
+4. Submit a pull request with a detailed description of your changes.

 ## License

 This project is licensed under the MIT License.
+See the `LICENSE` file for details.

+## Security

+For security-related issues, please refer to the `SECURITY.md` file or contact Micheakl at wongkaishen2003@hotmail.com or foodpicker2024@gmail.com.

 ## Contact

-For questions or collaboration, reach out to Micheakl at wongkaishen2003@hotmail.com or foodpicker2024@gmail.com or open an issue on GitHub.
+For questions or collaboration, reach out to Micheakl at wongkaishen2003@hotmail.com or foodpicker2024@gmail.com, or open an issue on GitHub.